Imran4424/iOS-InterviewQuestions/Swift.md

 ### What is Automatic Reference Counting(ARC) in Swift?

 Automatic Reference Counting (ARC) is Swift's automated memory management system, used to track and manage the memory used by your app's class instances.
-In most cases, this means memory management "just works" and you don't have to manage it manually.
+In most cases, this means memory management "just works" and we don’t need to think about memory management ourself.